Digital workshop series

 Diese Workshopreihe findet in englischer Sprache statt. // This workshop series will be held in English.

 This workshop will cover key aspects of academic publishing, beginning with the question: “What is Open Access, and why and how should you do it?”
 We will discuss author identification, relevant legal aspects, and options for publishing your thesis and other research results.
-You will also learn about the publishing services offered by the University library and how to avoid predatory pitfalls.
-The presentation of the various topics will alternate with Q&A sessions.
+You will also learn about the publishing services offered by the University Library and how to avoid predatory pitfalls.
+The workshop will combine in-depth information, Q&A sessions, and group activities.

 Requirement: Participants will be asked to complete a short survey about their publication experience and interests in the workshop topic three weeks before the workshop, allowing the facilitators to adjust the workshop topics to their specific needs.